r1beguin/landSheperd/doc/features/context-menu-system.md

 # Context Menu System Implementation

-**Date**: November 28, 2025 (Updated: November 30, 2025)
+**Date**: November 28, 2025 (Updated: December 8, 2025)
 **Feature**: Interactive Right-Click Context Menu for Plant and Soil Management
 **Status**: ✅ Complete and Production-Ready
 **Performance Impact**: Negligible (<0.1ms per interaction, 100ms update loop when visible)
+**Latest Enhancement**: Context Menu UX improvements - Cell highlighting, scrolling, and dragging (December 8, 2025)

 ---

+## Executive Summary (Updated December 8, 2025)

+The context menu system includes three integrated UX features for improved usability:
+1. **Cell Highlighting** - Visual feedback showing which cell is being inspected
+2. **Scrollable Menus** - Automatic scrolling for tall menus (>80vh)
+3. **Draggable Positioning** - Repositionable menus via header drag

+---

 ## Executive Summary

 Implemented a comprehensive context menu system that provides detailed soil and plant information on right-click, replacing the previous direct-action right-click cycle.
-Players can now view nutrient levels, growth rates, and plant status before taking actions, creating a more informed and strategic gameplay experience. **Real-time updates** (as of November 30, 2025) ensure all displayed values refresh every 100ms while the menu is open, providing live feedback on plant growth progress and nutrient changes.
+Players can now view nutrient levels, growth rates, and plant status before taking actions, creating a more informed and strategic gameplay experience. **Real-time updates** (as of November 30, 2025) ensure all displayed values refresh every 100ms while the menu is open, providing live feedback on plant growth progress and nutrient changes. **Cell highlight integration** (December 8, 2025) adds visual feedback showing which cell is being inspected when the context menu is open.

-**Key Achievement**: Unified information display and action interface that makes the complex nutrient system accessible and intuitive without cluttering the main UI, with live updates for immediate feedback.
+**Key Achievement**: Unified information display and action interface that makes the complex nutrient system accessible and intuitive without cluttering the main UI, with live updates for immediate feedback and visual cell highlighting for spatial awareness.

+**Latest Enhancement (Dec 8, 2025)**: Integration with RenderSystem cell highlight - when context menu opens, the selected cell is highlighted with a green border, providing clear visual feedback about which cell is being inspected.
+Highlight automatically clears when menu closes.

 ---